ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 # Working with Tekton pipelines
 {: #tekton-pipelines}

-Tekton Pipelines is an open source project that you can use to configure and run continuous integration and {{site.data.keyword.contdelivery_short}} pipelines within a Kubernetes cluster.
+[Tekton Pipelines](https://tekton.dev/){:external} is an open source project that you can use to configure and run Continuous Integration and {{site.data.keyword.contdelivery_short}} pipelines within a Kubernetes cluster.
 Tekton pipelines are defined in yaml files, which are typically stored in a Git repository (repo).
 {: shortdesc}

 Tekton provides a set of [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/){:external} extensions to Kubernetes to define pipelines.
 The following basic Tekton Pipeline resources are included in these extensions: